London (17.04.17) –

 Do note that the inquiry was conducted via a survey of a nationally representative panel of randomly selected U.S. adults living in households.
 “Most findings in this report were conducted among 1,480 respondents (1,330 by web and 150 by mail) who were randomly assigned to complete one of three forms or sets of questions on the survey.
 The margin of sampling error for the sample of 1,480 respondents is plus or minus 4.1 percentage points.”

 Thus, the reliability of the respondents’ answers was not tested against their actions.
-That is indeed a pity (if a considerable burden) because it has been quite clear in earlier studies that an individual's responses in a survey questionnaire may be very different from that very same individual's behaviour when actually shopping for food (4, particularly chapters 6 and 17).
+That is indeed a pity (if a considerable burden) because it has been quite clear in earlier studies that an individual's responses in a survey questionnaire may be very different from those very individuals’ behaviour when actually shopping for food (4, particularly chapter 6).

 So the Pew report is interesting – and well worth a read if such matters interest you – but it is hardly a definitive assessment of the responses of members of the US public to genetic modification in agriculture.